cjratcliff/ml-compiled/docs/computer_vision.rst

 Object detection
 -------------------
 The task of finding objects of interest in a scene and determining what they are.

+Object detection algorithms can generally be divided into two categories:

+* One-stage detectors
+* Two-stage detectors

 One-stage detector
 _____________________

+A class of object detection algorithm.
 Contrast with two-stage detectors.

 | **Example papers**
 | `Focal Loss for Dense Object Detection, Lin et al. (2017) <https://arxiv.org/pdf/1708.02002.pdf>`_